Jochberg

 Quasiparticle velocity renormalization in graphene

 In this work, we take a systematic functional renormalization group (FRG) approach in studying graphene many-body effects at the Dirac point due to long-range Coulomb interactions.
-In particular, we examine the renormalization of the quasiparticle velocity, as observed in recent experiments, by establishing a low-energy effective QFT and deriving an infinite hierarchy of exact flow equations for the irreducible n-point vertices of the theory.
-By means of a scaling dimension analysis, we deduce a system of coupled integro-differential equations describing the momentum-dependent renormalized quasiparticle velocity and dielectric function in graphene at arbitrary scales.
-Focusing on the static screening limit, the full numerical solutions indicates that the linear low-energy dispersion (Dirac cone) gets strongly modified by long-range Coulomb interactions in the vicinity of the Dirac point.
+In particular, we examine the renormalization of the quasiparticle velocity, as observed in experiments, by establishing a low-energy effective QFT and deriving an infinite hierarchy of exact flow equations.
+By means of a scaling dimension analysis, we deduce a system of coupled integro-differential equations describing the renormalized quasiparticle velocity and dielectric function in graphene at arbitrary scales.
+In the static screening limit, the full numerical solutions indicates that the Dirac cone gets strongly modified by long-range Coulomb interactions in the vicinity of the Dirac point.

 Reading: paper, thesis, talk